TalariaSoftware/talariasoftware.github.io/consulting.md

 ---
 # Consulting

+You have a vision:
+an online application
+that serves specific clients
+in a niche
+you know well.
-Technological advancements have made it easier than ever to create a software application and make it available on the web all day, every day, to everyone in the world.
+Technological advancements have made it easier than ever to make that happen.
-That means
-it's easier than ever
-to create something
-that fills a niche
-and generates
-ongoing passive income.
-And there are
-millions of niches
-to fill.

-But if you don't
-already know how
-to make software,
-you need someone
+But you still need
-you can trust
+people you trust
-to bring
+with the specific skills
-your vision
+to turn your vision
-into reality
+into reality.
-and support it
-along the way.

 I've been building
 web startups